-In November 2021 the first HM Revenue and Customs (HMRC) “nudge” letters for cryptoasset holders in the UK will start hitting doormats; a low tech warning shot for the most digitally engaged investors to make sure they have their tax affairs in order.
+It’s now two years since HM Revenue and Customs (HMRC) “nudge” letter campaign for cryptoasset holders in the UK began; a low tech warning shot for the most digitally engaged investors to make sure they have their tax affairs in order.

 A ‘nudge’ letter is a standard letter sent to a large group of UK taxpayers by HMRC.